-How to tie a tie - easy how to tie a tie instructions
+How to tie a tie - learn with easy step by step instructions

 Ties are definitely back.
 There is always an occasion when a necktie will need to be worn.
 If a tie is tied correctly, the tip of the necktie should come right to your belt.
 Not three inches above it and not six inches below it.

 We provide you with easy, step-by-step instructions on how to tie a tie.
 The four most widely known different ways to make a tie are the Four in Hand knot, the Pratt knot, the Half Windsor knot and the Windsor knot.
 There are several other knots with interesting names.
 The basic four above will serve any shirt.